 4. Lord of the Rings author JRR Tolkien typed the entire trilogy with just two fingers.
 He wasn’t a touch typist like many of us are today and couldn’t afford to hire a professional typist.

-5. Where the Wild Things Are was supposed to be about horses, however, author and illustrator Maurice Sendak realized he wasn’t very good at drawing them.
+5. Where the Wild Things Are was supposed to be about horses, however, author and illustrator Maurice Sendak realised he wasn’t very good at drawing them.
 So, after a suggestion from his editor, he changed the subject to a more ambiguous ‘Wild Things’.

 6. It may sound like madness now, but JK Rowling had huge difficulties getting her books published.
 Her original Harry Potter manuscripts (which evolved from ideas scribbled on a napkin while on a train) were rejected by 12 publishers before Bloomsbury gave her a chance – turning the author from an unemployed single mother surviving on benefits into a multimillionaire in just five years.

 7. Similarly, Beatrix Potter’s Tale of Peter Rabbit was rejected by publishers 6 times before she took matters into her own hands and self-published the story.
 Printing 250 copies and handing them out to friends and family, the book quickly gained praise and attention.

 8. Dr Seuss’ popular book Green Eggs and Ham was borne out of a bet.
 His publisher challenged the author to write a bestselling children’s book containing fewer than 100 unique words.
 Dr Seuss not only accepted, he lowered the limit to just 50 unique words.
 Green Eggs and Ham, a 62-page book contains no more than 50 unique words and became a bestseller shortly after its release.